Benjamin Ginsberg (lawyer): Legal career

 President Barack Obama chose Ginsberg and Robert Bauer, a Democrat, in 2013 to co-chair the Presidential Commission on Election Administration, a yearlong investigation into voting problems.
 Their findings, "The American Voting Experience: Report and Recommendations of the Presidential Commission on Election Administration," were published in 2014.
+Ginsberg also joined the law firm of Jones Day as a partner in 2014, one of a trio of Patton Boggs colleagues; retiring from the firm in August 2020.

 In September 2020, The Washington Post published an op-ed by Ginsberg that criticized President Donald Trump for encouraging supporters to commit voter fraud and for making false statements claiming fraud was widespread when it is not.
 Ginsberg wrote, "The truth is that after decades of looking for illegal voting, there's no proof of widespread fraud.
 At most, there are isolated incidents — by both Democrats and Republicans.
 Elections are not rigged.
 Absentee ballots use the same process as mail-in ballots — different states use different labels for the same process."

+In November 2020, Ginsberg wrote in another Washington Post op-ed:

+I spent four decades in the Republican trenches, representing GOP presidential and congressional campaigns, working on Election Day operations, recounts, redistricting and other issues, including trying to lift the consent decree....
+Nearly every Election Day since 1984 I've worked with Republican poll watchers, observers and lawyers to record and litigate any fraud or election irregularities discovered.

+The truth is that over all those years Republicans found only isolated incidents of fraud.
+Proof of systematic fraud has become the Loch Ness Monster of the Republican Party.
+People have spent a lot of time looking for it, but it doesn't exist.

-In June 2022, he was scheduled to testify at the second public hearing of the January 6 House committee about Donald Trump's failed 2020 election lawsuits.
+He testified at the second public hearing of the January 6 House committee about Donald Trump's failed 2020 election lawsuits.

+In September 2021, Ginsberg joined with Robert Bauer, his past co-chair of the Presidential Commission on Election Administration, to found the Election Official Legal Defense Network, a nonprofit project connecting election officials who experience threats, harassment, or exposure to criminal penalties with licensed, qualified pro bono attorneys.